 San Juan Islands Cruise Starting at Cornet Bay in Deception Pass State Park

-This post first appeared in the web site in 2011.
+This post first appeared in this web site in 2011.
 Parking and launching fees at Cornet Bay have since gone up a little.

-Camping, traveling, vacation rentals, condo's, resorts, on a budget, is it even possible?
 Yes it is.
-Inexpensive (cheap) vacations are possible if you go by boat or yacht as some say.
+Inexpensive (cheap) vacations are possible if you, "go by boat" or yacht as some say.
 The trick is to already own the yacht and then camp on it at all the great places.
-Think of it like going to RV parks only without the garish over the top land schooners parked on the best reserved spots.
+Think of it like going to RV parks only without the garish over the top land schooners parked in the best spots.

-Okay, no more promos for boat camping.
-Assuming you are a newbie to the San Juan Island boating group, you may be wanting to know why you should start at Deception Pass State Park if you are headed for the islands.
-Simple, the park has the best all weather, all tide launching ramps and long term parking lot.
-Plus, Deception Pass is one of the places to see that you should not miss, and the Cornet Bay dock is a wonderful place to hangout overnight, or for a few days or longer.
+The Simple answer is that this Washington park has the best all-weather, all-tide launching ramp and long-term parking lot.
+Plus, Deception Pass is one of the places to see that you should not miss, and the Cornet Bay dock is a wonderful place to overnight or just hang out for a few days.

-Map of San Juan Islands showing rosario strait, Anacortes, Friday Harbor, James Island, Deceptiopn Pass
+Detailed satellite map of San Juan Islands showing Rosario strait, Anacortes, Friday Harbor, James Island, Deception Pass

-Snapshot showing Cornet Bay and Deception Pass
+Satellite view showing Cornet Bay marina docks and Deception Pass

 The Google photos above with labels will help you to orient yourself.
 Because slow boats must time their passage through the pass you may find yourself spending the night at the dock.
 I always plan to spend the first night at the dock because after driving six hours, rigging and launching my sailboat, it's late and I'm tired.
 My crew can fish, hike and race around in the dinghy while I take a break.
 The next day I'm ready to go, and cast off at slack tide which may be at noon or 9am.
-The time doesn't matter, I'm on island time now.
+The time doesn't matter, I'm on vacation time now.

 The launch fee is around $6, parking is $10/day and staying at the dock is 50 cents a foot.
 The ramp has three or four lanes with floats.
-Trailer parking is abundant and long term.
+Trailer parking is abundant and long-term.
 You can anchor out for free, anytime, anywhere.
 There is a fist of quarters shower that short times you in the bathroom.
 Lots of locals and campers come down to fish off the floats, but boats tying up have priority.
 Try explaining that to a fisherman.

 It is a very short run out the pass, under the bridge and into the Strait of Juan De Fuca, where high seas or fog may cause you to change your plans, if so, just head the other way to Swinomish Channel.
-If you have never cruised the channel do it anyway, it only adds about 15 miles to your trip and is well worthwhile.
+If you have never cruised the channel before, do it for sure, it only adds about 15 miles to your trip and is well worthwhile.
 Or when you come back a week or so later, use the channel, but try to work it into your plans.
 FYI, your boat will need to make 10 mph or better to overcome the worst of pass current, otherwise you will have to time it like the rest of us.
 Of course with a favorable current you can rush on through, but the standing waves can be pretty big at times and an open bow boat will seem like a poor choice.
 The pass is narrowest directly under the bridge, so you will have a fast current for only a very short distance.

 Dock and ramp at Deception Pass State Park (Cornet Bay)

-You should run through Deception Pass.
-Next door, Canoe Pass, while navigable, should only be used at slack water, is very narrow and sight distance restricted right under the bridge, it is a little creepy when the whirlpools turn on and begin spinning you towards the rock cliff face.
-Sometimes we take our 9' dinghy with its 7.5 hp motor around Pass Island and wave to the gawkers on the bridge, but when the flood or ebb starts cascading, a dinghy has no business in either pass.
+and while navigable, Canoe Pass should only be used at slack water, it is very narrow and sight distance restricted right under the bridge.
+It is a little creepy when the whirlpools turn on and begin spinning you towards the rock cliff face.
+Sometimes, we take our 9' dinghy with its 7.5 hp motor around Pass Island and wave to the gawkers on the bridge, but when the flood or ebb starts cascading, a tiny little dinghy has no business in either pass.

 When you come back a week or so later and are ready to head home you can wait for slack water outside the pass at the dock in Sharpe Cove or Bowman Bay.